Aide to North Korean leader's ousted uncle seeks asylum in South - media

 In 2002, a North Korean nuclear scientist named Kyong Won Ha escaped the country, although few details are known.

-(Reporting by Ju-min Park and Jack Kim and Mark Hosenball; Editing by Raju Gopalakrishnan, Nick Macfie and Jim Loney)
+(Reporting by Ju-min Park and Jack Kim; Editing by Raju Gopalakrishnan and Nick Macfie)